Saving money

 How can I avoid the monthly maintenance fee on savings accounts?

 Not all banks charge monthly maintenance fees on their savings accounts, but charging a maintenance fee is also not uncommon.
-Of the banks that do charge a fee on their savings account, most of them will waive the maintenance fee if the account meets one of their criteria.
-Common criteria for waiving maintenance fees on savings accounts include:
+Of the banks that do charge a fee, most of them will waive the maintenance fee if It meets one of their criteria.
+Common criteria for waiving maintenance fees include:

 • Signing up for direct deposit